fride/schnaps_rad/gleamy_bike_lend/README.md

 This module / service is responsible for registration new users.
 It's not yet finished and lacks validation.
 I will streamline it after deciding how the different modules will interact.

+Things todo:

+- show all pending registrations in an admin view
+- validation of the inputs

 [![Package Version](https://img.shields.io/hexpm/v/gleamy_bike_lend)](https://hex.pm/packages/gleamy_bike_lend)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/gleamy_bike_lend/)